 Harvard fired black professor over sexual harassment claims

 In March Brown University grad Rob Montz released 25-minute documentary entitled 'Harvard Canceled Its Best Black…

-Fryer’s will make a strong comeback, I believe, despite hostilities in corners of Harvard.
+Dr. Fryer will make a strong comeback, I believe, despite hostilities in corners of Harvard.
 Kriegman even wrote about Fryer when talking about his own cancellation, calling the charges against him “dubious,” and I tend to agree.
-Fryer’s also made a recent appearance with Coleman Hughes calling other researchers “cowards” for not publishing their shooting data and hiding it.
+Fryer also made a recent appearance with Coleman Hughes calling other researchers “cowards” for not publishing their shooting data and hiding it.
 He’s even claimed law professors told him NOT to publish his data showing no racial bias in police shootings, while keeping his data showcasing disparities in other uses of force.
 If this isn’t evidence of intellecutal corruption in the ivory tower of academia, I don’t know what is.

 With abuse like these guys receive, what incentive is there to speak the truth?
 Well, if you do, make sure you’re armed with empirical evidence.

 Finally, as promised.
 The seven (7) specific research articles ignored by the Washington Post that indicate the aftermath of protests to high-profile police-involved shootings of black people likely brought about large spikes in murder.

 7 Studies Indicating a Ferguson Effect of Greater Violence & Crime

 1. https://scholarworks.uark.edu/edrepub/136/ (2022, Robert Maranto, University of Arkansas, Wilfred Reilly, Kentucky State University, et al.)